Djurle collapsed to his knees, his heart pounding in his ears, and sweat pouring from the cracks of his stony skin down his sides.

 "Shh."

-The stone skinned man kept his hand pressed against the roof of the hovel, ignoring how much time was passing as he focussed on the earth.
+He kept his hand pressed against the roof of the hovel, ignoring how much time was passing as he focused on the earth.
 The air began to warm.
-His arm burning from holding it over his head.
-He slowly began to get sleepy, and his head began to feel light as the air soured.
-Finally with a sigh of relief, the wall of their space opened up into the now blinding light.
-The air cooling instantly and his energy returning with a few deep breaths as they exited.
+His arm burned from holding it over his head, and after a bit, Djurle dug his fingers into the ceiling to ease the strain.
+He slowly began to get sleepy.
+Finally, with a sigh of relief, the wall of their space opened up into the now blinding light, the air cooling instantly, and his energy returning with a few deep breaths as they exited.

 "I don't know who you are, or how you did that, but I want to say thank you all the same."
-Having the chance to listen to it, the man's accent was thick, unlike any he'd heard back home.
+Having the chance to listen to it, the man's accent was thick, unlike any he'd heard back in his mountain home, or any of the other places he'd visited.

 "Nothing any good man wouldn't do.
 I'm Djurle Iranu."

-Djurle turned around in his saddle to face the well dressed man, he was surprised to see that his face had grown darker rather than lighter with the mud cleared from his face.
-In fact, it was the darkest shade of skin he'd seen.
+Djurle turned around in his saddle to get a good look at the well-dressed man, and he was surprised to see that his face had grown darker rather than lighter with the mud cleared from his face.
+It was the darkest shade of skin he'd seen, and he'd thoroughly traveled all the kingdoms that made up Stogh.

 "Uriah Thord, a pleasure."

-Uriah offered his hand, Djurle gave a firm handshake in return.
+Uriah offered his hand, and Djurle gave a firm handshake in return.

-Uriah spoke with a deep, clear voice, "I've met many ukitu in my day, but I've never met any with stone skin."
+Uriah spoke with a deep, clear voice, "I've met many ukitu in my time, but I've never met any with stone skin."

 "The first?
-You're a Spirit of the Elements?"
+You're the Spirit of the Earth?"

 "Sure am."